pygame/pygame/docs/reST/ref/pygame.rst

 When you 'import pygame' all available pygame submodules are automatically imported.
 Be aware that some of the pygame modules are considered "optional", and may not be available.
-In that case, Pygame will provide a placeholder object instead of the module, which can be used to test for availability.
+In that case, pygame will provide a placeholder object instead of the module, which can be used to test for availability.

 .. function:: init